SchweizerischeBundesbahnen/api-principles/organization.md

 #### Rational
 {: .no_toc }
-- API Consumers better understand the risk of a dependency through an API, which increases operational stability.
+- API consumers better understand the risk of a dependency through an API, which increases operational stability.

 ---

-## `Must` An API has a support channel
+## `MUST` An API has a support channel

 An API must have a responsive support channel which responds on bugs, questions & contributions within a working day.
-Usually we use eMail or a Chat (e.g. Teams) as channels.
+Usually we use e-mail or a chat (e.g. Microsoft Teams) as channels.
 It is also a good practice to have a published and accessible FAQ and roadmap.

 #### Rational
 {: .no_toc }